-Most consumers plan to do their shopping in bookstores or college bookstores .
-Of course, they’ll want to stretch a dollar as far as it goes.
-Department stores, particularly discount department stores such as Target and Wal-Mart, traditionally have attractive promotions on back-to-college items, with the additional advantage of being a one-stop shop.
-Therefore some 53 percent of U.S. consumers were planning to shop in discount and value department stores.
-The 46 percent of consumers who were planning to shop online will benefit from the ability to easily compare prices and thus hunt out the best deals.
+Over 60 percent of consumers planned to do their shopping in bookstores or college bookstores in 2018.
+Mass merchants, particularly discount department stores such as Target and Wal-Mart, traditionally have attractive promotions on back-to-college items, with the additional advantage of being a one-stop shop.
+Therefore some 75 percent of U.S. consumers were planning to shop in discount and value department stores.
+Unsurprisingly online retail also plays a role here, with over half of consumers planning to shop online where they will benefit from the ability to easily compare prices and thus hunt out the best deals.

 Many college students will choose this moment to invest in a new computer, laptop or other similar forms of consumer electronics.
 School requirements definitely play a role in this decision, with coursework and assignments often requiring to be completed online or in the form of an electronic document.